Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/SemanticTokens/Sources/_OUDSTokensSemantic.docc/OUDSTokensSemantic.md

 Please, respect the nomenclature of the files, e.g. for a new family "Awesome semantic" tokens:
 - values must be in `AwesomeSemanticTokens.swift`
 - type aliases must be in `AwesomeSemanticTokens+Aliases.swift`
-- mutiple objects must be in `MultipleAwesome@Token.swift` (where @ can be "Raw" or "Semantic" depending to your needs)
+- mutiple objects must be in `MultipleAwesomeTokens.swift`

 Then, update the unit tests.
 For each semantic tokens we check if a subtheme can override the token, i.e. update the `MockTheme` by overring the property with a fake value, then compare it to the `OUDSTheme` containing a default value.
 If you have defined also composite objects, add unit tests to check if they do their job.